GeoNet/data-tutorials/AWS_Open_Data/README.md

 # GeoNet Data distributed via AWS Open Data Program

+## <a name="introduction"></a>Introduction
+A copy of much of GeoNet's raw data is held by [Amazon Web Services (AWS) Open Data Program](https://registry.opendata.aws/geonet/).

+This document provides examples of simple commands to access GeoNet data through the AWS Open Data Program.
+It also summarises each of the data sets and how they are structured.

+### Data sets
-This dataset provides data recorded by the [GeoNet](https://www.geonet.org.nz) sensor network, a geophysical network used to monitor earthquakes, volcanoes, tsunami and landslides in New Zealand.
+The [GeoNet](https://www.geonet.org.nz) sensor network is a geophysical network used to monitor earthquakes, volcanoes, tsunami, and landslides in New Zealand.
-The sensor network is made up of different types of equipment, and raw data are collected and made available for scientific research and geohazards monitoring.
+The sensor network is made up of different types of equipments, and raw data are collected and made available for scientific research and geohazards monitoring.
-The dataset currently provides:
+The AWS Open Data dataset currently provides:
 - [Camera images](#camera)
 - [Coastal gauge data](#coastal)
 - [GNSS data](#gnss)